Rachel-Wallace1/EU-Law-Summary-Platform/README.md

 git push -u origin Backend-fix-project // -u sets remote upstream tracking; pushes local Backend-fix-project to remote `origin`.
 ```

-### docker-compose file
+### Loading the entire app - docker-compose file
-The docker compose file helps the user to deploy the components of nonrtric control panel with one command.
+The `docker-compose.yml` file helps the user to deploy both the frontend and backend with a single command.
+To get started, make sure to install Docker on your system, and have it running.
+Afterwards:

 To run docker containers, run the following command:
 ```shell
 docker-compose up